-Individuals who have received a Trespass Warning from Lee County facilities, conveyances, property or equipment may contact the Department Director who oversees the facility, conveyance, property or equipment from which they have been trespassed.
+Individuals who have received a Trespass Warning from Lee County facilities, conveyances, property or equipment may contact the Department Director, or designee, who oversees the facility, conveyance, property or equipment from which they have been trespassed.
 Department Directors' contact information can be found in the Contact Us section of the County website or on the front page of each department's site.

 An individual may discuss the Trespass Warning

-with the Department Director, who may rescind the warning at his/her discretion.
+with the Department Director, or designess, who may rescind the warning at his/her discretion.